databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/index.md

 title: DDL (Data Definition Language) Commands
 ---

-These topics provide reference information for the DDL (Data Definition Language) components.
+These topics provide reference information for the DDL (Data Definition Language) commands in Databend.

 ## Database and Table Management